tbadams45/decision-tree/phases/phase2/phase2.md

 component of Phase 2, and requires collaboration from all stakeholders.

 The rest of this document describes each step required for Phase 2.
-We explain how each step contributes to our final product (the box plot displaying the results of our sensitivity analysis) Throughout, we use an example run of the river hydropower plant located in Southern Asia to illustrate some of the actions that will be taken at each step.
+We explain how each step contributes to our final plot.
+Throughout, we use an example run of the river hydropower plant located in Southern Asia to illustrate some of the actions that will be taken at each step.
 The appendix contains the R code used to perform the sensitivity analysis,